cloudfoundry-attic/cf-release/example_manifests/README.md

 - Click "Save"

 - Replace REPLACE_WITH_DIRECTOR_ID in the example manifest with the bosh director id (return by running "bosh status --uuid")
+- Replace REPLACE_WITH_BOSH_SECURITY_GROUP in the example manifest with the security group created for microbosh

 ## Create a NAT Machine in the bosh subnet
 - Click on "EC2" from the Amazon Web Services Dashboard